Brioche

 - After 30 minutes, check that there are cracks in the flour (see blog photo).
 The cracks let you know that the yeast are alive and well.

-- Add the sugar, salt, eggs, and 1 cup of the flour to the sponge.
+- Continue with the dough: Add the sugar, salt, eggs, and 1 cup of the flour to the sponge.
 Fit the bowl on your stand mixer, and using the dough hook, mix on low for 1 minute, until the dough starts to come together.
 With the mixer still running on low, add the remaining 1/2 cup of flour.

 - When the flour has been incorporated, increase the speed to medium, and mix for 15 minutes.
 After 10 minutes have passed, if the dough seems too loose, add 3 additional tablespoons of flour, to help the dough form into a cohesive piece.
 Make sure you don’t skimp on kneading the dough for 15 minutes.